jacksleight/statamic-bard-mutator/docs/mutators.md

 * **data (object):** The raw [node](data-formats.html#node-data) and [mark](data-formats.html#mark-data) data
 * **meta (array, optional):** Metadata about the current node or mark (see below)

 You should return a [tag value](data-formats.html#tag-values).
 If you return `null` or an empty array no tags will be rendered but the content will be.
-You can add multiple tag mutators for the same node or mark, they'll be executed in the order they were added.
+You can add multiple tag mutators for the same type, they'll be executed in the order they were added.

 ---

 ## Data Mutators

 Data mutators allow you to make changes to the raw [node](data-formats.html#node-data) and [mark](data-formats.html#mark-data) data before rendering.
-They're an advanced feature that can give you access to the entire ProseMirror document and are only available when using Bard Mutator's [render method](rendering.html).
+They're only available when using Bard Mutator's [render method](rendering.html).

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;